THE BEN JOBE AWARD

 Perhaps his most memorable moment as a coach was leading No. 15 seed Southern to a 93-78 win over No. 2 Georgia Tech in the first round of the 1993 NCAA Tournament.
 It stands as one of the great upsets in the history of the event.

-The recipient of the 2023-24 award will be announced in April, in Phoenix, AZ site of the men's NCAA Basketball Championship.
+The Ben Jobe award voting panel is made up of current division I coaches, athletic administrators, and senior College Insider staff members.
+The recipient of the 2024-25 award will be announced in April, in San Antonio, TX site of the men's Division I NCAA Basketball Championship.

 The Ben Jobe award is presented annually to top minority coach in division I college basketball, as voted on by the award committee.